About R.A. Mathews

 The Rev. Mathews subsequently worked in Christian broadcasting and local churches, preaching and working with children and youth.

-Like the Apostle Paul, she is bi-vocational, having graduated from a top-ten-ranked law school with an American Jurisprudence Award in mediation.
+Like the Apostle Paul, she is bi-vocational, having graduated from a top-ten-ranked law school with an American Jurisprudence Award.
 She mediates disputes and represents children and the mentally challenged.

 She is the granddaughter of the Rev. Cora Hughes, an ordained Nazarene minister.